Kaziranga National Park: History

-The history of Kaziranga as a protected area can be traced back to 1904, when Mary Curzon, Baroness Curzon of Kedleston, the wife of the Viceroy of India, Lord Curzon of Kedleston, visited the area.
-After failing to see a single-horned rhinoceros, for which the area was renowned, she persuaded her husband to take urgent measures to protect the dwindling species which he did by initiating planning for their protection.
+The history of Kaziranga as a protected area can be traced back to 1904, when Mary Curzon, Baroness Curzon of Kedleston visited the area.
+After failing to see an Indian rhinoceros, for which the area was renowned, she persuaded her husband to take urgent measures to protect the dwindling species, which he did by initiating planning for its protection.
 On 1 June 1905, the Kaziranga Proposed Reserve Forest was created with an area of 232 km2.

-Over the next three years, the park area was extended by 152 km2, to the banks of the Brahmaputra River.
-In 1908, Kaziranga was designated a "Reserve Forest".

-In 1916, it was redesignated the "Kaziranga Game Sanctuary" and remained so till 1938, when hunting was prohibited and visitors were permitted to enter the park.
-In 1934 Kaziranga was changed to Kaziranha.
-A few people call it by its original name till today.

-The Kaziranga Game Sanctuary was renamed the "Kaziranga Wildlife Sanctuary" in 1950 by P. D. Stracey, the forest conservationist, in order to rid the name of hunting connotations.
+Kaziranga Game Sanctuary was renamed Kaziranga Wildlife Sanctuary in 1950 to rid the name of hunting connotations.

-One horned Indian rhinos in Kaziranga National Park in Nagaon district of Assam.
-Rhinos have been widely slaughtered for their horn, a prized ingredient in traditional Asian medicines.
-Destruction of their habitat over the years has brought the rhinos to the brink of extinction.
-These animals are among the world's most endangered species.

-In 1954, the government of Assam passed the Assam (Rhinoceros) Bill, which imposed heavy penalties for rhinoceros poaching.
-Fourteen years later, in 1968, the state government passed the Assam National Park Act of 1968, declaring Kaziranga a designated national park.
-The 430 km2 park was given official status by the central government on 11 February 1974.
-In 1985, Kaziranga was declared a World Heritage Site by UNESCO for its unique natural environment.

-Kaziranga has been the target of several natural and man-made calamities in recent decades including major floods.
-Floods caused by the overflow of the river Brahmaputra, leading to significant losses of animal life.
+Kaziranga National Park has experienced several natural and human-made calamities including major floods caused by the overflow of the Brahmaputra, leading to significant losses of wildlife.
 In 2024, six dead rhinos along with hundreds of deer were tallied as drowned by the rising water.

-Encroachment by people along the periphery has also led to a diminished forest cover and a loss of habitat.
-An ongoing separatist movement in Assam led by the United Liberation Front of Assam (ULFA) has crippled the economy of the region, but Kaziranga has remained unaffected by the movement; indeed, instances of rebels from the United Liberation Front of Assam protecting the animals and, in extreme cases, killing poachers, have been reported since the 1980s.
+A separatist movement in Assam led by the United Liberation Front of Asom has crippled the economy of the region.
+However, Kaziranga National Park has remained unaffected by the movement; indeed, instances of rebels from the United Liberation Front of Assam protecting the wildlife and killing poachers have been reported since the 1980s.